JVMartyns/Calculadora/README.md

-# Calculadora
+## Calculadora
-This is a simple calculator made in python, which uses tkinter GUI.
+#This is a simple calculator make with python, which uses tkinter GUI.